N3v1/N3v1/README.md

 ```

 Hi, I'm Nevio from Germany, and I do Graphic Design and Development in my free time.
 I really enjoy learning new languages and frameworks.
 I also like wireframing, UI, UX, and design in general.
-I'm currently working at [my text-editor "ScribbleLab"](https://github.com/ScribbleLabApp) and help at some Projects from TechWithKilian.
+I'm currently working at my text-editor [ScribbleLab](https://github.com/ScribbleLabApp) and help at some Projects from [TechWithKilian](https://github.com/TechWithKilian).